datafordemocracy/publicpresidency/updates/MCupdates.md

 ## 2018-03-30
-* Read through Gautam's text.txt; emailed back with the following:
+1. Read through Gautam's text.txt; emailed back with the following:

 This is a great start!
 And this text may be a hard case, as it’s dominated by breaking news.
-So by my count there are between 3-6 stories here
+By my count there are between 3-6 stories here

   * The starting story about the release of Trump’s 2005 1040 form
   * Possibly a transition when the discussion turns to collusion or influence of foreign powers